OliverZ-dot/SentinelClaw/README.md

 The platform demonstrates a complete "attack → sense → analyze" loop: you can launch ARP attacks, watch the threat dashboard react in near real-time, reconstruct attack chains with AI, and generate structured security reports — all from a single interface.

-> **Intended for**: attack-defense principle visualization, and personal security research.
+> **Intended for**: agent attack ,attack-defense principle visualization, and personal security research.

 ---